alcarney/ModulePlanner-1/README.md

 A website to help students choose their modules

-See this [codepen](http://codepen.io/alcarney/pen/VaYYgp?editors=1111) for a possible implementation
+Implementation based on this [codepen](http://codepen.io/alcarney/pen/VaYYgp?editors=1111)

 Installation
 ============